Performance¶

 -

-Run PHP without memory limits using:
+Run PHP without memory limits:

 php -d memory_limit=-1 bin/console <command>